STATE BAR ADMISSIONS

 To describe Rob's legal career as an adventure would be an understatement.
 Designated a “lawyer’s lawyer” well before he could appreciate the significance of that moniker, Rob immersed himself from the outset in some of the most complex, high-stakes business disputes ever to hit the appellate and trial court dockets.
 And he has never looked back.

-Having earned the respect of peers and clients alike for his case assessment and advocacy skills, strategic acumen, work ethic, and dedication to meeting the highest standards of the profession, Rob has been selected to the Southwest Super Lawyers® Lists every year since 2014 and to the Arizona's Finest Lawyers roster of sustaining members.
+Having earned the respect of peers and clients alike for his case assessment and advocacy skills, strategic acumen, work ethic, and dedication to meeting the highest standards of the profession, Rob has been selected to Super Lawyers Magazine's Southwest Super Lawyers® Lists every year since 2014 and to the Arizona's Finest Lawyers roster of sustaining members.
+Rob was recognized by his peers in Best Lawyers in America© in 2020 for his appellate practice.
 He has also enjoyed a Martindale-Hubbell® Peer Review Rating™ of AV Preeminent® (5.0 out of 5.0) in his field since 2007.*